The environments of the radio galaxy population in SIMBA: Simulations

-Pre-computed properties of galaxies are generated at each snapshot in HDF5 format using the publicly available {\sc yt}-based package {\sc Caesar}\footnote{\tt https://caesar.readthedocs.io} and include both the black hole and dark matter halo properties of the galaxy, as well as the particle lists for these objects so that additional properties can be computed by the user. \simba\ identifies halos on the fly during the simulation via a friends-of-friends algorithm with a linking length 0.2 times the mean inter-particle spacing.
-Galaxies are identified via a 6-D friends-of-friends in {\sc Caesar}.
+The publicly available {\sc yt}-based package {\sc Caesar}\footnote{\tt https://caesar.readthedocs.io}~\citep{YT,Thompson_ASCL} is used to compute properties of galaxies which include black hole and dark matter halo properties of the galaxies, outputting a catalogue in HDF5 format for each simulation snapshot.
 In \simba\ we define the central galaxy in a dark matter halo as the highest stellar mass galaxy in that halo.
 All other galaxies within the same halo are identified as satellites.

 This work will primarily be focused on $z=0$ with a brief consideration at $z=2$.
 Next we briefly detail the sub-resolution models implemented to describe black hole accretion and feedback within \simba.